 It was that time of the year again, time to pick our annual winter vacation cruise.
+I was looking to book the perfect family vacation.
 There was no doubt that we would have to sail on the newest, biggest, baddest ship sailing in the ocean.
 Not only the newest, but the most technologically advanced in the world, the Royal Caribbean Harmony of the Seas.
 I had a hunch this would be a great ship for a multi-generational family vacation.
-We were our family of 4, myself, my wife Cari, 7 year old son, Grant, 11 year old daughter, Samantha, plus Nana Betsy, Uncle Brian, Aunt Nicole, niece Eva, 11, and nephew Alex, 13.
+We were our family of 4, plus grandparents, aunts, uncles, nieces and nephews.

 Driving east, off Florida’s I-95, what seems to be a skyscraper ahead, was actually that special ship, the Harmony of the Seas.
-A 227,000 gross ton ship carrying 5479 passenger with 2300 crew, waiting to sail on a 7 night eastern Caribbean cruise to St. Maarten, San Juan and Royal Caribbean’s private island in Haiti, Labadee.
+A 227,000 gross ton ship carrying 5479 passenger with 2300 crew.
+It was waiting to sail on a 7 night eastern Caribbean cruise to St. Maarten, San Juan and Royal Caribbean’s private island in Haiti, Labadee.

 The Harmony of the Seas, like its sisters Oasis and Allure, is sectioned off in seven different “neighborhoods”, which include Central Park, Pool and Sports Zone, Boardwalk, Royal Promenade, Entertainment Place, Youth Zone and Vitality at Seas Spa & Fitness Center.
 This helps organize the passengers flow of the ship, and it helps to make this huge vessel seem a lot less overwhelming.
 They have done such a great job of this that the crowds almost seem non-existent.